 The appropriate framework for describing such junctions is provided by the Darmois–Israel formalism~\cite{Darmois,Israel}, which relates the intrinsic stress–energy content of the shell to the discontinuity in the extrinsic curvature across the hypersurface.
 Within this approach, the surface stress–energy arises from the geometric mismatch between the interior and exterior spacetimes and encapsulates the physical properties of the shell.

 As one approaches the outer boundary of the gravastar from within the shell, the variation of the energy distribution gives rise to a discontinuity in the extrinsic curvature.
-This geometric discontinuity manifests itself as intrinsic surface energy density and surface pressures on the junction hypersurface.
-The presence of this shell ensures a smooth matching of the interior and exterior regions in terms of the metric potentials, even though their derivatives may be discontinuous.
-Consequently, the gravastar remains geodesically complete and is supported by a well-defined matter configuration at the junction.
+This geometric discontinuity manifests itself as an intrinsic surface energy density and surface pressures on the junction hypersurface.
+The presence of this shell ensures smooth matching of the interior and exterior regions in terms of the metric potentials, although their derivatives may be discontinuous.
+Consequently, the gravastar remains geodesically complete and is supported by a well-defined matter configuration at the junction at $r=R$.

 Following the prescription originally developed by Lanczos~\cite{Lanczos}, the intrinsic surface stress–energy tensor \( S^{i}_{\;j} \) associated with the shell is expressed as